Burara harisa

-Bibasis harisa, the orange awlet, is a species of hesperid found in Asia.
+Burara harisa, the orange awlet, is a species of hesperid found in Asia.
 The butterfly was reassigned to genus Burara by Vane-Wright and de Jong (2003) and is considered by them to be Burara harisa.

 Range

 The orange awlet is found in India, Myanmar, Malaysia, Java, Singapore, Hong Kong and north Vietnam.

 In India, the butterfly is found along the Himalayas from Sikkim to Assam and eastwards to south Myanmar.
 It also has been recorded from the Andaman islands.